DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 MPK2: xpub78e...
 MPK3: xpub87t...
 ```
 In `information package A` add the master public key from cosigner 3 This is like backup for the backup but should still be treated with care.
-It's easy to miss a character if typing it by hand, consider printing it on a printer, if you own one, and attahing it to the note.
-Oterhwise double check what you orint:
+It's easy to miss one character if typing it by hand.
+Consider printing it on a printer, if you own one, and attaching it to the note.
+Otherwise double check what you print:

 `MPK3: xpub668...`